platform-experience/serviceportal-widget-library/README.md

 ## Style Guide

-All contributors to the widget library should strive to follow the [Service Portal: Angular Style Guide](https://github.com/platform-experience/serviceportal-best-practice) and adhere to the [EditorConfig](.editorconfig) and [ESLint](.eslintrc) rules.
+All contributors to the widget library should strive to follow the [Service Portal: AngularJS Style Guide](https://github.com/platform-experience/serviceportal-best-practice) and adhere to the [EditorConfig](.editorconfig) and [ESLint](.eslintrc) rules.

 **[Back to top](#table-of-contents)**